-Game Day
+Game Day:

-- Garbage: At the conclusion of games please do your part to place trash into a garbage can.
-Help keep the schools looking good. - Game times are start times.
-Have your team and players there early to warm up.
-That way the game can begin promptly. - Remember have a good time, this should be fun for everyone: players, coaches, parents and even the officials.
+- Parents/Spectators should be seated on the opposite side of the field as the team and coaches. - Garbage: At the conclusion of games please do your part to place trash into a garbage can.
+Help keeps our fields looking good. - Game times are start times.
+Have your team there early to warm up.
+That way the game can begin promptly.

+• Remember have a good time, this should be fun for everyone: players, coaches, parents and even the officials.